Accutane is effective at controlling serious cases of acne, but it also comes with serious side effects like Crohn's disease and depression.

 Since 1985, Accutane has carried a black-box warning, the FDA’s most serious warning, detailing birth defect risks.
 The warning states: “Accutane must not be used by female patients who are or may become pregnant.
 There is an extremely high risk that severe birth defects will result if pregnancy occurs while taking Accutane in any amount.”

-Inflammatory bowel disease (IBD) is a chronic disease that is characterized by intermittent symptoms and remission.
-With IBD, the intestines become inflamed and may be seriously damaged.
+Gastrointestinal disorders are characterized by intermittent symptoms and remission.
+The intestines can become inflamed and may be seriously damaged.
 Treatments vary based on the severity of symptoms and range from medication to bowel removal.

-There are two types of inflammatory bowel disease that Accutane has been linked to: Crohn’s disease and ulcerative colitis.
-IBD affects the colon and small intestine.
+There are two types of gastrointestinal disorders that Accutane has been linked to: Crohn’s disease and ulcerative colitis.

-The number of cases of IBD associated with Accutane use has continued to grow over the years.
-From 1997 to 2002, there were 85 cases of IBD associated with isotretinoin use, but the exact connection was not confirmed.
+The number of cases of gastrointestinal disorders associated with Accutane use has continued to grow over the years.
+From 1997 to 2002, there were 85 cases of Inflammatory Bowel Disease (IBD) associated with isotretinoin use, but the exact connection was not confirmed.
 In 1999, The American Journal of Gastroenterology published a letter to the editor asserting a possible connection between isotretinoin and IBD.
 Another study published in the same journal in 2005 reviewed 85 cases of IBD and found that Accutane was a possible trigger for the disease.
 From 2003 to 2011, the FDA adverse event database received 266 cases of IBD associated with isotretinoin use.